Last Updated on: 28th October 2023, 09:15 am

-- Sold to residents of other states, or outside the country.
+- Sold to residents of other states or outside the country.

-Importing and Exporting Parrots Under ESA
+Importing and Exporting Parrots Under E.S.A.

-You cannot import or export parrots under ESA protection.
+You can’t import or export parrots under E.S.A. protection.
 However, certain parrot species are exempt from these rules.
-This applies if the owner obtains the right permits concerning the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+This applies if the owner obtains the proper permits concerning the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

-- The wild-parrot was placed in captivity before a specific date.
+- The wild parrot was placed in captivity before a specific date.

 - The parrot was bred in captivity.

 Owners may fail to import or export an ESA-protected parrot without acquiring the appropriate permits.
-In this case, it’s a violation of the ESA.
-Parrots under ESA protection can be kept as personal pets.
+In this case, it’s a violation of the E.S.A.
+Parrots under E.S.A. protection can be kept as personal pets.

-The exempted species can also be transported across state lines and used for commercial purposes without an ESA Permit.
+The exempted species can also be transported across state lines and used for commercial purposes without an E.S.A.
+Permit.

-Selling Parrots Under ESA
+Selling Parrots Under E.S.A.

-If your parrot falls under the “threatened” category, you cannot sell them across state lines.
-The rare exception may occur if you can demonstrate that selling the bird across state lines helps species’ survival.
+If the parrot falls under the “threatened” category, you can’t sell them across state lines.
+The rare exception may occur if you demonstrate that selling the bird across state lines helps species’ survival.

-Breeding Parrots Under ESA
+Breeding Parrots Under E.S.A.

-- Contact authorities: If you discover that your purchase was illegal, contact wildlife authorities and let them know that the seller is violating ESA rules.
+- Contact authorities: If you discover that your purchase was illegal, contact wildlife authorities and let them know that the seller is violating E.S.A. rules.